zestedesavoir/zmarkdown/packages/zmarkdown/README.md

 ```

 ## Requests
 All endpoints respond to `HTTP POST`.
-The request body must be a JSON and `md` is required in every endpoints, `opts` object depends of endpoint, each endpoint have their own options.
+The request body must be JSON with a required `md` key.
+An optional `opts` key can be provided, the value of which depends on the endpoint.

 ### URL